alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 ---

 {% from "_example.njk" import example %}
-{% from "_wcag-callout.njk" import wcagCallout %}
-{% from "_wcag-note.njk" import wcagNote %}

 Help users know they’re using your service and navigate around it.

-{{ wcagCallout({
-  type: "pattern",
-  introAction: "help users to",
-  name: "Navigate a service",
-  criteria: [
-    {
-      text: "make sure all page content can be seen when the user interacts with a dropdown menu",
-      anchor: "wcag-do-not-cover-content"
-    },
-    {
-      text: "make sure users can find help links in a consistent place on each page",
-      anchor: "wcag-consistent-help-links"
-    }
-  ]
-}) }}

 Use this pattern to plan and design your navigation header using the [GOV.UK header component](/components/header/) and [Service navigation component](/components/service-navigation/).
 Check the ‘When to use this component’ sections in each of these components to make sure they’re right for your service.